-With a final blow, a single, formless beast defeats it’s last opponent, and, having no more reason to be, shatters across the sky, turning the earth around Brother Anthony red for mere seconds before lighting the sky white and brighter than day itself.
+With a final blow, a single, formless beast defeats it’s last opponent, and, having no more reason to be, shatters across the sky, turning the earth around Brother Anthony red for mere seconds before lighting the sky white, brighter than day itself.
 Brother Anthony averts his eyes for a moment, until the light slowly dims.

 He sees now a shower of small, white lights once more.
 A single large light remains, directly overhead.
 It grows.
 It grows vast, and ever quicker it grows.
 It fills more and more room in the sky before Brother Anthony realizes it’s not growing in size, but is approaching.
 He closes his eyes, awaiting his judgement.

 The roar grows louder.

 The light becomes hotter.